Murder of João Hélio: Aftermath

-The crime intensified the discussion about the “majority age” should be when judging criminals.
+The crime intensified the discussion about what the “majority age” should be when judging criminals.

 The barbaric crime sparked a wave of protest and solidarity in the population, particularly in the neighborhoods that the crime occurred.
 It led to a general discussion about the trivialization and devaluation of the preciousness of life.
 João Hélio's death was often cited in the media as an example of barbarity surfacing when street violence becomes endemic and is not sufficiently addressed.

 João Hélio's funeral

 João Hélio was buried at the Jardim da Saudade cemetery in Sulacap.
 João Hélio's casket was lowered into the ground surrounded by various family, relatives and friends.
 João Hélio's sister called out crying, "Little brother, forgive me for not being able to save you!
 I want my brother.
 I want my baby.
 I want to hear his voice."
 Rio's public security chief, José Mariano Beltrame, also attended the burial.
 The Jardim da Saudade cemetery was also the final resting place of murdered Rio journalist Tim Lopes, whose manner of death in 2002 (Lopes was tortured to death by drug traffickers) also shocked the Brazilian public and triggered a cry for change.